blackms/Lean/docs/strategies/alpha-models.md

 );
 ```

-#### Implementation Details

-The RsiAlphaModel maintains an RSI indicator for each security.
-When the RSI crosses above the overbought level (typically 70), it generates a bearish insight.
-When the RSI crosses below the oversold level (typically 30), it generates a bullish insight.

 ### 4. ConstantAlphaModel

-The ConstantAlphaModel generates constant insights for all securities.
-It's useful for testing and as a baseline for comparison.
+The ConstantAlphaModel generates constant insights for all securities in the universe.
+It's useful for testing other components of the Algorithm Framework.

 #### Parameters

-- `direction`: The direction of the insights (default: InsightDirection.Up)
+- `direction`: The direction of the insights (default: Up)
 - `magnitude`: The magnitude of the insights (default: null)
-- `confidence`: The confidence of the insights (default: null)
+- `confidence`: The confidence level of the insights (default: null)
-- `period`: The period of the insights (default: TimeSpan.FromDays(1))
+- `period`: The period of the insights (default: 1 day)

 #### Example